The Wonder of Monarchs in Mexico

 The Monarch (Danaus plexippus) butterflies that have spent the winter in Mexico have now started their northbound trek back to the United States and Canada.
 People who have visited the sites where the butterflies spend the winter have reported seeing tens of thousands of butterflies.

-My friend, Jacqui Knight, just recently returned and shared with me her experience.
-“I was in Mexico two years ago to see the Monarchs.
-I was amazed at how many Monarchs we could see in the trees–the experience was mind-blowing.
-And so I was completely amazed at just how many more Monarchs I saw on this trip.
+My friend, Jacqui Knight, shared with me her experience.
+“I was amazed at how many Monarchs we could see in the trees–the experience was mind-blowing.
+And so I was completely amazed at just how many more Monarchs I saw on this trip.”

 Jacqui Knight, from New Zealand, is the founder of Monarch Butterfly New Zealand Trust.